Roger Taylor (American football)

 Roger Wayne Taylor (born January 5, 1958) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
 Taylor was selected by the Kansas City Chiefs in the third round (75th overall) out of Oklahoma State University in the 1981 NFL draft.

 Professional career

 Kansas City Chiefs

-The Kansas City Chiefs obtained Taylor in the third round of the 1981 NFL draft as the result of a draft-day trade that sent running back Tony Reed to the Denver Broncos in exchange for the 75th pick of the 1981 NFL draft (Roger Taylor) and a 4th round pick in the 1982 NFL draft (Stuart Anderson).
+The Kansas City Chiefs obtained Taylor 75th overall in the third round of the 1981 NFL draft as the result of a draft-day trade that sent running back Tony Reed to the Denver Broncos in exchange for the 75th pick of the 1981 NFL draft (Roger Taylor) and a 4th round pick in the 1982 NFL draft (Stuart Anderson).
 Taylor would go on to play in 13 regular season games for the Chiefs during their 1981 season.

 In 1982 Taylor attended the Chiefs' training camp, but was released as part of the final cuts on September 6, 1982.
 As fate would have it, the other players connected to the 1981 draft-day trade were released that day as well, Stuart Anderson by the Chiefs and Tony Reed by the Broncos.